kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-02-404-not-found.md

 ## Symptom

-When you try to reach your service, you get `404 Not Found` in response.
+When you try to reach your Service, you get `404 Not Found` in response.

 ## Remedy